Today, we’re going to be taking a look at some of the best sustainable running shoes for the eco-friendly-minded women and men.

 So, the turnover of shoes in our world is quite high and that is a problem.

 So there you have it.
-That’s our roundup of the best ethical and sustainable running shoes that are out there at the moment.
+That’s our roundup of the best sustainable running shoes that are out there at the moment.

 What did you make of them?
 Do any of them take your fancy?
 Or, do you take any of those things into consideration when you’re buying your sustainable running shoes?